ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 If both operations were applied after one another sequentially, we'd end up with a value of `300` (`0 + 100 + 200`).

-Although, because theads have read the initial value of `a` (which was `0`), we might end up having `a` with a value of _either_ `100` _or_ `200`.
-So it's not only utterly wrong, but also undeterministic.
+Although, because threads have read the initial value of `a` (which was `0`), we might end up having `a` with a value of _either_ `100` _or_ `200`.
+So it's not only utterly wrong, but also non-deterministic.

 This certainly is an oversimplified scenario, but it demonstrates how non-atomic operation might go wrong.